Customs valuation

-Customs valuation is the process where customs authorities assign a monetary value to a good or service for the purposes of import or export.
+Customs valuation is the process whereby customs authorities assign a monetary value to a good or service for the purposes of import or export.
 Generally, authorities engage in this process as a means of protecting tariff concessions, collecting revenue for the governing authority, implementing trade policy, and protecting public health and safety.
-Customs duties, and the need for customs valuation, have existed for thousands of years among different cultures, with evidence of their use in the Roman Empire, the Han Dynasty and the Indian sub-continent.
+Customs duties, and the need for customs valuation, have existed for thousands of years among different cultures, with evidence of their use in the Roman Empire, the Han dynasty and the Indian sub-continent.
 The first recorded customs tariff was from 136 in Palmyra, an oasis city in the Syrian desert.
 Beginning near the end of the 20th century, the procedures used throughout most of the world for customs valuation were codified in the Agreement on Implementation of Article VII of the General Agreement on Tariffs and Trade (GATT) 1994.

+Convention on the Valuation of Goods for Customs Purposes

+The Convention on the Valuation of Goods for Customs Purposes was adopted in Brussels in 1950 and opened for national signatures on 15 December that year.
+Annex 1 to the convention set out a definition of value for the purpose of levying customs, which was commonly known as the Brussels Definition of Value (BDV).